A lot or a little?

 What's the story?

-High school football player Glen (Johnny Depp, in his movie debut), his girlfriend Nancy (Heather Langenkamp) and two schoolmates have been having disturbing dreams about a badly scarred man in a hat and garish striped sweater who's stalking, taunting, and trying to kill them with a custom-made glove that has knives in the fingers.
+In A NIGHTMARE ON ELM STREET, high school football player Glen (Johnny Depp, in his movie debut), his girlfriend Nancy (Heather Langenkamp) and two schoolmates have been having disturbing dreams about a badly scarred man in a hat and garish striped sweater who's stalking, taunting, and trying to kill them with a custom-made glove that has knives in the fingers.
 After a ghastly murder, Nancy manages to pry the truth from her mother (Ronee Blakely).
 Years ago a child-killer named Freddy Krueger prowled their neighborhood and was released from jail on a legal technicality.
 The grown ups set his dwelling on fire, burning Krueger alive, and concealed their act of vigilantism.
 Of course, those same grown ups now have no clue that the renewed "nightmare" on Elm Street is the vengeful ghost of Freddy (Robert Englund) hunting and tormenting their sleeping offspring.

 Is it any good?